 Fobi To Host Shareholder Update Call To Discuss Annual Results And Operational Highlights

-/EIN News/ -- VANCOUVER, British Columbia, Oct.
-28, 2022 (GLOBE NEWSWIRE) -- Fobi AI Inc. (FOBI:TSXV) (FOBIF:OTCQB) (the “Company” or “Fobi”), a leading data intelligence company using artificial intelligence to help clients turn real-time data into actionable insights and personalized customer engagement is pleased to announce its annual financial statements and associated management discussion and analysis (“MD&A”) have been filed on the Company’s profile on SEDAR.
+VANCOUVER, British Columbia, Oct.
+28, 2022 (GLOBE NEWSWIRE) -- Fobi AI Inc. TSXV OTCQB (the "Company" or "Fobi"), a leading data intelligence company using artificial intelligence to help clients turn real-time data into actionable insights and personalized customer engagement is pleased to announce its annual financial statements and associated management discussion and analysis ("MD&A") have been filed on the Company's profile on SEDAR.

 Fobi will hold a Webinar with CEO Rob Anson and CFO Annie Chan to review the Company's year-end financial results and highlights from the past fiscal year on Tuesday November 1st, 2022 at 9:00am PST/12 noon EST. Registration for the webinar is here.